vorozhkojulia/wordpress-terraform/README.md

 ## AWS Terraform Wordpress module

-Terraform module which deploys Wordpress on AWS using EC2 and RDS.
+Terraform module which create Wordpress on AWS using EC2 and RDS MySQL.

 ## What will be created